 Neck gaiter (merino wool)

 I had literally never heard of a neck gaiter before researching this trip.
-But it’s actually magical.
+But it’s actually magical and now I use it in regular life too.
 It basically can replace a scarf and can do double duty as a loose turtleneck as well as a scarf.
 I hate real turtlenecks, so the looseness and ability to remove when inside was magical.

 It protects the gaps between your shirt/coat neckline and any headgear, but you can pull it up over your mouth and/or nose if it’s super cold or windy.
 Versatile and lightweight.
 One of my new favorite Arctic gear discoveries—I have a feeling I’ll be wearing this on really cold runs in the future.

 Make sure to get merino wool, not fleece.
 Fleece will pick up a ton of moisture from sweat and your own breath if it’s covering your mouth/nose, and doesn’t breathe as well (and will get really cold once it’s wet).